Injury Attorneys | Restoring LivesTM

 One Indianapolis high school isn’t waiting until then.
 This month, Brebeuf Jesuit began using a new system which actually monitors the hits players take on the field and relays warnings to coaches on the sidelines to keep them informed of potential problems.

 It’s becoming more common to hear people suggest that the game of football is simply too dangerous and that it should be abolished.
-They cite not only the number of injuries to young players, but the lifelong effects suffered by professionals, a problem the NFL is still facing.
-However, others have hopes that the game can continue to be played, as long as steps are taken to make it safer.
+They cite not only the number of injuries to young players but also the lifelong effects suffered by professionals, a problem the NFL is still facing.
+However, others have hopes that the game can continue to be played as long as steps are taken to make it safer.

 Some of those steps include changing the way hits are executed, developing concussion-resistant helmets, and finding ways to better monitor player health.
 Brebeuf Jesuit has implemented one of these monitoring systems: InSite from sports-equipment manufacturer Riddell.
 Available since 2013, InSite uses sensors in special helmets to detect hard hits.
 If an impact is significant, an alert is sent using wireless technology to a hand-held device on the sidelines.
 Coaches can then take action.
 Other users of the system have noted that it issues many false alarms, but most would agree that that’s better than letting potentially serious injuries go unaddressed.